Peggy Webber

-Peggy Webber (born September 15, 1925) is an American actress and writer who has worked in film, stage, television, and radio.
+Margaret "Peggy" Webber (September 15, 1925 – August 15, 2026) was an American actress and writer who worked in film, stage, television, and radio.

+Webber was known for her supporting role as Lady Macduff in Orson Welles's 1948 adaption of Macbeth, as Alice Dennerly in Alfred Hitchcock's 1956 film The Wrong Man and for her leading role as Jenni Whitlock in the 1958 horror film The Screaming Skull.
+On television, she was notable for her frequent appearances on M Squad (1957–1960) and Dragnet (1967–1970).

 Early years

-The daughter of a wildcat oil driller, Webber was born in Laredo, Texas.
+The daughter of a wildcat oil driller, Margaret Webber was born in Laredo, Texas, on September 15, 1925.
 Before she was three years old, she was entertaining audiences at intermission times in theaters.

 In 1942, she graduated from Tucson High School, where she was active in dramatics.